TablePress/TablePress/readme.txt

 == Upgrade Notice ==

+= 1.7 =
+This update is a stability, maintenance, and compatibility release.
+Updating is recommended.

 = 1.6.1 =
 This update fixes an issue with the JavaScript features after the update to WordPress 4.3.